jimmysmits/CloudNotes/Preparation-Exam.md

 # Appendix

+#### SECURING KEYS

+In the case of using AWS provider the best practice for store credentials is having the keys in the AWS config file `.aws/credentials`, and not having the credentials in the Terraform code

+#### SENTINEL

+[Sentinel](https://www.hashicorp.com/sentinel) is an embedded policy-as-code framework integrated with the HashiCorp Enterprise products.
+It enables fine-grained, logic-based policy decisions, and can be extended to use information from external sources.

+#### SECRET INJECTION

+Vault allows you to manage secrets and protect sensitive data.
+Secure, store and tightly control access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data using a UI, CLI, or HTTP API.

+#### FILES TO UPLOAD

+The following Terraform files should be ignored by Git when committing code to a repo:

+The `terraform.tfstate` or `.auto.tfvars` files contains the terraform state of a specific environment and doesn't need to be preserved in a repo.
+The `terraform.tfvars` file may contain sensitive data, such as passwords or IP addresses of an environment that you may not want to share with others.

 ## Debugging in Terraform

 Terraform has detailed logs which can be enabled by setting the `TF_LOG` environment variable to any value.
 This will cause detailed logs to appear on stderr.